 Vocalising and using your body to make sounds and communicate and express would have proceeded language [in humanity]: that's how fundamental it is.
 That's why we connect to it so easily and so instinctively.

 In Daffodil, you weave in a lot of footage from your childhood and family life with much broader ruminations on AI and consciousness.
 What were you looking to say with the piece, and why did the idea of a short music film seem like the best vehicle?

-With the film and the archive footage, I was trying to find a narrative that had emotional resonance, because one of the things that are always put me off doing a kind of "physics meets of science meets music” thing is that I didn't want it to be like an encyclopaedia reading or a kind of a “musical of facts.”
+With the film and the archive footage, I was trying to find a narrative that had emotional resonance because one of the things that are always put me off doing a kind of "physics meets science meets music" thing is that I didn't want it to be like an encyclopaedia reading or a kind of a "musical of facts."

-The Dalai Lama's take on it is that of course, it can: consciousness is incredibly special, but it's not at the same time in that it can flow from one thing to another, and our bodies are just vessels for our consciousness.
+The Dalai Lama's take on it is that, of course, it can: consciousness is incredibly special, but it's not at the same time in that it can flow from one thing to another, and our bodies are just vessels for our consciousness.
 It also plays on this mind/body dualism, that our minds and our bodies are separate things and not one of the same.
-What I really started to think about when it came to emotional resonance was noticing people's reactions: if you talk about AI to people, and they get increasingly nervous, the more human something appears.
-The idea of a conscious Siri or Alexa actually really scares most people.
+What I started to think about when it came to emotional resonance was noticing people's reactions: if you talk about AI to people, and they get increasingly nervous, the more human something appears.
+The idea of a conscious Siri or Alexa scares most people.

 I suppose that sort of thing is incredibly hard to get your head around